CherylRendone/UrbanExploration/readme.md

 UrbanExploration

 Description
-My project is about urban exploration.
-The places I've visited as an urban exploration, the places I hope to visit, background information and warnings/risks of the hobby.
+My project is about urban exploration; from the places I've visited as an urban explorer, the places I hope to visit, to the background information and warnings/risks of the hobby.

 Custom CSS Classes
-    The classes I created are:
+    Some of the classes I created are:
         1. .rotateimg
             this class rotates an image
         2. .info::after, .link::after, .sticky::after